houseabsolute/DateTime.pm/README.md

 implementation of `DateTime::TimeZone` will use a huge amount of memory calculating all the DST changes from now until the future date.
 Use UTC or the floating time zone and you will be safe.

+## Globally Setting a Default Time Zone

+**Warning: This is very dangerous.
+Do this at your own risk!**

+By default, `DateTime` uses either the floating time zone or UTC for newly created objects, depending on the constructor.

+You can force `DateTime` to use a different time zone by setting the `PERL_DATETIME_DEFAULT_TZ` environment variable.

+As noted above, this is very dangerous, as it affects all code that creates a `DateTime` object, including modules from CPAN.
+If those modules expect the normal default, then setting this can cause confusing breakage or subtly broken data.
+Before setting this variable, you are strongly encouraged to audit your CPAN dependencies to see how they use `DateTime`.
+Try running the test suite for each dependency with this environment variable set before using this in production.

 ## Upper and Lower Bounds